asen1995/design-patterns-with-java-tests/README.md

 In State pattern a class behavior changes based on its state.
 This type of design pattern comes under behavior pattern.

 In State pattern, we create objects which represent various states and a context object whose behavior varies as its state object changes.

+7. Strategy

+In Strategy pattern, a class behavior or its algorithm can be changed at run time.
+This type of design pattern comes under behavior pattern.

+In Strategy pattern, we create objects which represent various strategies and a context object whose behavior varies as per its strategy object.
+The strategy object changes the executing algorithm of the context object.